 Puente means "bridge" in Spanish.
 The Puente Project is a national award-winning program that for 40 years has improved the college-going rate of tens of thousands of California's educationally underrepresented students.

-The program was founded in 1981 at Chabot College in Hayward, California, and has since expanded to 61 programs throughout the state of California.
+The program was founded in 1981 at Chabot College in Hayward, California, and has since expanded to over 60 programs throughout the state of California.

 - Learn more about Latino/a culture and issues.

 - Receive a 1-on-1 mentor.

 - Receive help with transferring to a four-year college.

 Puente is a transfer-prep learning community where a cohort of 30 students take courses together and participate in required events in 1 academic year.

 Puente students work closely with their Puente counselor until they transfer to a four-year college or university.

 Puente is open to students of all backgrounds.